Fast quantum gates for exchange-only qubits using simultaneous exchange pulses: Results

 A typical fingerprint plot uses two plungers and one barrier to increase only one exchange term and calibrate one rotation axis, which can then be used for serial exchange control.
 To increase both exchange terms simultaneously, the two barrier gates are pulsed together for a fixed time, and $1-P_{|0\rangle}$ is plotted in the “fingerpinch” plot in Figure~\ref{Fig:experiment}(a), where $P_{|0\rangle}$ is the probability of measuring the ground state $|0_\pm\rangle$.
 The Pauli spin blockade readout only detects whether the two neighboring spins 1 and 2 in Fig.~\ref{Fig:EOqubit}(a) are in a singlet state or not, entirely neglecting the spin projection $S_z$.
-If a singlet state is prepared, it will only be rotated by the $J_n$ exchange, therefore, we prepare an $X$ eigenstate using a $Y$-$\pi/2$ prerotation, which uses alternating $J_n$ and $J_z$ exchange pulses.
+If a singlet state is prepared, it will only be rotated by the $J_n$ exchange, therefore, we prepare an $X$ eigenstate using a $Y_{\pi/2}$ prerotation, which uses alternating $J_n$ and $J_z$ exchange pulses \cite{NatN8_2019_1Q}.
+The $Y_{\pi/2}$ pulse is composed of one $J_n$ pulse that rotates the singlet state to the equator of the Bloch sphere followed by a $J_z$ pulse which rotates the state to the $X$ eigenaxis.
 The $X$ eigenstate can be rotated by either $J_n$ (lower right region of plot) or $J_z$ (upper left region).
 Additionally, the $X$ eigenstate will not be rotated when the total exchange points along the $x$-axis, therefore the darker, linear region of the upper right defines the “$J_x$” regime and is indicated with a white dashed line.
 Theoretical calculations of the expected rotation outcomes are plotted in the upper left and agree well with the data.
+In the simulated plots, a symmetric -37\% cross capacitance was added which was obtained by a qualitative fit to the data.